shahcompbio/single_cell_pipeline/docs/source/index.md

 The annotation pipeline runs the:
 1. Cell Cycle Classifier: You can learn more here: [cell_cycle_classifier](https://github.com/shahcompbio/cell_cycle_classifier)
-2. Cell Quality Classifier: You can learn more here: [cell quality classifier] (quality_classifier.md)
+2. Cell Quality Classifier: You can learn more here: [cell quality classifier](quality_classifier.md)

-The metrics table is described in detail TODO
+The metrics table is described in detail [here](annotation_metrics.md)

 ## 4. Split merge cell bams